Norris1z/janor/README.md

 Janor is a simple file parser written in c++.

-it parses files with a .jnr extension and a <?JANOR as the first line int the file.
+it parses files with a .jnr extension and a <?JANOR as the first line in the file.

 janor has 3 keywords and one symbol which are: